 I’ve been very fortunate in my life to have visited some really interesting countries.
-I thought I’d post some of them, for other passport stamp collectors and maybe to inspire future collectors!
+I thought I’d post some of the stamps I’ve gotten along the way, for other passport stamp collectors and maybe to inspire future collectors!

 Visitors to Europe often complain, “they don’t stamp my passport anymore!”
 This is often correct: if you’re arriving from the US, they MIGHT stamp your passport when you arrive in the European Union, and they MIGHT stamp it on your way out.
 It is entirely possible you won’t get a single stamp in the European Union.
 However, this was not always the case!
 Oldtimers out there might remember when US citizens had to get a visa to visit FRANCE!
 No kidding!
 Here’s what it looked like.
 The first one is from 1988, while the second picture is the French visa from 1987.